ichaochao9/gmtsar_optimize_robust/README.md

 containing `libaf.so`.
 It has not yet been systematically validated with every SAR sensor, ArrayFire version, or CUDA/OpenCL device.

-Users should compare the resulting offsets with a trusted GMTSAR workflow before using the program for production processing.

-No precompiled binary or test SLC data are included.

 ## Requirements

 - Linux